 Hazardous Weather Outlook For BACA County,CO

-DAY ONE TODAY AND TONIGHT
+DAY ONE THIS AFTERNOON AND TONIGHT

 NO HAZARDOUS WEATHER IS EXPECTED AT THIS TIME.